mnemnion/loon/notes/clu/semantics.md

 ## Destructuring form

 This is a possible use for the `\/` pair.
-A form such as `(\form/)` would destructure invisibly into its return values.
+A form such as `\form/` would destructure.
+In the case of `\(function call)/` we return all values, which we might sugar as simply `\function call/`.
+To specify multiple return values at the end of a function we can use `\[foo bar baz]/`, which semantically creates a vector then returns the values of it. `\'(foo bar baz)/` would have the same function, but the compiler will create a quoted list, then actually destructure it, which is quite expensive in comparison.
+Our parser is smart enough to check for the former case, but not the latter, due to macros.

-I like this, but I'm leaving it out of the language for now.
-The destructuring `let` and `set` is easy to understand, and the anonymous form can be `(ret foo bar baz)`, where `ret` is a template form.
+This is used as the splicer in our macro system, so `` `(foo ~bar \baz/) `` will write foo literally, substitute the value of bar, and substitute all values of baz.

 ## Type Annotations